Racer159/jackal/adr/0019-decouple-transformation-library-from-zarf.md

 ## Context

-We need a way to decouple transformations from Zarf.
-We know the Zarf transformation library is battle tested, hardened, and reliable.
-As Pepr takes admission responsibilities from the Zarf Agent, we need a way to synchronize the TypeScript with the Go code instead of maintaining two disparate libraries which will be expected to grow.
+We need a way to decouple transformations from Jackal.
+We know the Jackal transformation library is battle tested, hardened, and reliable.
+As Pepr takes admission responsibilities from the Jackal Agent, we need a way to synchronize the TypeScript with the Go code instead of maintaining two disparate libraries which will be expected to grow.

 We considered: